 An expanded public lands network will complement existing private conserved lands (shown on the map in green) which can have conservation easements that provide a level of protection afforded by land trusts.
 Land trusts already protect an area larger than all our national parks combined.
 The Cornell Lab is collaborating with land trusts in the new Land Trust Bird Conservation Initiative, to benefit both habitat and bird conservation efforts.

 Citizen-science data can also help inform the development of a national habitat conservation system by identifying species and monitoring effectiveness of conservation actions over time.
-There are many programs that collect data on animals, plant life, and, of course, birds. eBird takes in millions of bird observations each month.
-The Habitat Network, run by the Cornell Lab and The Nature Conservancy, is a habitat-based project that anyone can do.
+There are many programs that collect data on animals, plant life, and, of course, birds.
+For example, eBird takes in millions of bird observations each month.

 “I believe, if we don’t start thinking about conservation in a comprehensive, strategic way we’re not going to be able to halt or even slow down the loss of biodiversity,” Aycrigg concludes.
 “We want our report to get the conversation started on creating a national vision for conservation.
 Otherwise we may lose habitats and species before we even know how to save them.”